-The Kaname Special is only a foot shorter than the Kaname 2H 63, but it is 6/10 of an ounce lighter, at 3.7 ounces without the tip cap.
-That's as light as the Kurenai Long 61, which is pretty amazing considering that the Kaname Special collapses to a fairly standard 22 7/8" rather than the 45.5" for the Kurenai Long.
+The Kaname Special NP II 60F is 5 grams lighter than the Kurenai Long 61, which is pretty amazing considering that the Kaname Special NP II collapses to a fairly standard 22 7/8" rather than the 45.5" for the Kurenai Long.
 And like the Kurenai Long, it is one smooth casting rod!

-The Kaname Special does not have the Kurenai Long's 4X tippet rating (Suntech recommends tippets no stronger than 6X for the Kaname Special) but I think people may be overly concerned with tippet ratings.
+The Kaname Special II does not have the Kurenai Long's 4X tippet rating (Suntech recommends tippets no stronger than 5X for the Kaname Special NP II) but I think people may be overly concerned with tippet ratings.
 A long, supple rod can subdue larger fish than you would expect and can still protect light tippets.

-The smallmouth bass and rainbow trout shown below were caught with a Suntech Aoi ZPRO rather than a Kaname Special, but they were both caught with 6X tippets.
+The smallmouth bass and rainbow trout shown below were caught with a Suntech Aoi ZPRO rather than a Kaname Special NP II, but they were both caught with 6X tippets.
 With a rod designed to protect it, 6X tippet is capable of landing pretty respectable fish.
 The new Kaname SpecialP II's 5X tippet recommendation will make it even easier.

-Although it can handle some mighty nice fish, the Suntech Kaname Special is still fun with the 8 or 10 inchers.
-After all, it was designed to protect tippets as thin as Japanese size .1 (thinner than Varivas 10X tippet), and a 10 incher is about as big as you can actually catch with 10X tippet.
+Although it can handle some mighty nice fish, the Suntech Kaname Special NP II will be fun with the 8 or 10 inchers.
+After all, it was designed to protect tippets as thin as Japanese size .15 (equal to Varivas 10X tippet), and a 10 incher is about as big as you can actually catch with 10X tippet.

 The wild brownie above was caught with 10X tippet and an overhand worm (tied with pink rubber panfish-popper leg material on a size 32 hook).
 That will put the challenge back into your fishing!